 The size depends on the thread and the hook you’ll choose to use.
 However, just to give you an idea of this motif’s size, with cotton thread size 10 and a 2 mm crochet hook it will be 7,5 cm (3 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you’ll have a bigger or smaller motif.

-If you want to stiffen the medallion, you will need white pva glue, stainless steel pins (or toothpicks), plastic wrap and some kind of foam/blocking board.
+If you want to stiffen the medallion, you will need white pva glue or your favorite starch, stainless steel pins or toothpicks, plastic wrap and some kind of foam/blocking board.

 Make a magic ring.